 Students may be dropped from the course by the faculty.
 Instructor drop forms must be submitted to the Records and Admissions for processing.
 Any student dropped by the faculty will be notified of the action by the Records and Admissions Office.
-A student who wishes to be reinstated in a course from which they have been dropped must receive permission from the faculty and the Academic Dean.
-If the drop is revoked, the student will be responsible for payment of tuition and submit the Drop/Add form to the Records and Admissions Office.
+A student who wishes to be reinstated in a course from which they have been dropped must receive permission from the faculty and the Dean of Faculty.
+If the drop is revoked, the student will be responsible for payment of tuition.